codalotl/goagentbench/README.md

 ## Guidelines

+- If a scenario needs to be modified after results have been published for it, append semver to it (the initial version is considered version 1).
+Ex: `myscenario-1.1`.
 - Agents should be minimally configured.
 They should be close to clean installs.
 - AGENTS.md in a repository root is allowed.
 Any agent my read it.
 - The instructions given to each agent should be nearly identical.